Total revenue performance management

 the absence of processes that are optimized for top-line growth.

 The following is a preview of the benefits of practicing Revenue Performance Management.

-Having well-defined revenue performance strategies means processes are more buyer-centric.
-Practices that work for marketing and sales teams but don’t really put customers first will no longer have a place in the system.
-Revenue Performance Management provides a way for companies to gain visibility into the customers’ buying behavior by studying specific metrics.
-Steps in the customer journey are mapped out and the interaction in each stage is assessed.
+Well-defined revenue performance strategies mean processes are more buyer-centric.
+Practices that work for marketing and sales teams but don’t put customers first; will no longer have a place in the system.
+Revenue Performance Management provides a way for companies to gain visibility into the customers’ buying behavior; by studying specific metrics.
+Different Steps in the customer journey have mapped out and the interaction in each stage is assessing.

 Marketing and Sales Collaboration